National Gig Rates

 Payable when return would be after 2:00am - £110.00

 Payable per day to cover meals and expenses -£50.00

 The MU’s live rates are based on an hourly rate which a self-employed musician needs to charge in order to earn an income, relative to their training, experience and expertise.
 Individual negotiations can be made based on these minimum rates.

-If you are self-employed, you do not have a contract of employment with an employer.
-You are more likely to be contracted to provide services over a certain period of time for a fee and be in business in your own right.
-You will also pay your own tax and National Insurance Contributions.
-You do not have employment rights as such if you are self-employed as you are your own boss and can therefore decide how much to charge for your work and how much holiday to give yourself.
+If you’re self-employed, you do not have a contract of employment with an employer.
+You’re more likely to be contracted to provide services over a certain period of time for a fee and be in business in your own right.
+You’ll also pay your own tax and National Insurance Contributions.
+You don't have employment rights as such if you're self-employed as you are your own boss and can therefore decide how much to charge for your work and how much holiday to give yourself.
 You do have some legal protection.
-You must not be discriminated against and you are entitled to a safe and healthy working environment on your client’s premises.
+You must not be discriminated against and you're entitled to a safe and healthy working environment on your client's premises.
 Self-employed women who have recently left their jobs may be entitled to Maternity Allowance.